Is-Daouda/is-Engine/Readme.md

 # is::Engine v1.0

-is::Engine is a 2D game engine based on SFML which allows you to easily develop video games on PC and Android.
-It integrates Box 2D, Admob and modules that allow you to manage the different parts of a game: introduction, main menu, levels, game over and end screen (You no longer need to implement them!).
+is::Engine is a 2D game engine based on SFML which allows you to easily develop video games on PC (Windows, Linux) and Android.
+It integrates Box 2D, Admob and modules that allow you to manage the different parts of a game: introduction, main menu, levels, game over (You no longer need to implement them!).

 [![SFML logo](https://www.sfml-dev.org/images/logo.png)](https://www.sfml-dev.org) [![Box2D Logo](https://box2d.org/images/logo.svg)](https://github.com/erincatto/box2d)